m0vse/plutoplusdvb/README.md

    git submodule update --init --recursive
    ```

-3. Apply the diff to each subfolder
+3. Run the patch.sh script to apply diffs to each submodule
    ```
    scripts/patch.sh
    ```